aahmadsaleem95/task_management/README.md

 # Instructions:

+1. `npm install`
-1.`npm install` 2. `npm start` (to start the server) 3. `npm test` (to run unit test cases) 4.
-You can change the port name by renaming the .env-sample to .env and change the port
+2. `npm start` (to start the server)
+3. `npm test` (to run unit test cases)
+4. You can change the port name by renaming the .env-sample to .env and change the port

 # Assumptions